TheSwarmProject/TheSwarm/README.md

 # The Swarm
-The Swarm client is a light-weight, flexible and scalable performance testing tool.
+The Swarm is a light-weight, flexible and scalable performance testing tool.
 Write your test scenarios and define user behavior using plain C# code, store task sets/sequences/scenarios and re-use them, execute the tests any way you like - whether integrated into existing testing solutions or executed on it's own.

 ## Downloads
-The latest releases are available on [NuGet](https://www.nuget.org/packages/TheSwarmClient) or [GitHub](https://github.com/TheSwarmProject/TheSwarmClient/releases).
+The latest releases are available on [NuGet](https://www.nuget.org/packages/TheSwarm) or [GitHub](https://github.com/TheSwarmProject/TheSwarm/releases).

 ## Getting started
 To prepare our first scenario we need to prepare several components: